 #16.
 Return on Investment (ROI)

-Similar to the organic conversion rate, the ROI is going to be the metric that has the most influence on proving the value of SEO to leadership.
+Similar to the organic conversion rate, ROI is one of the most influential metrics when it comes to proving the value of SEO to leadership.

 Where does organic search fit into the company’s initiatives and goals at large?
-If you continually provide a positive site experience, the reward should be worth the investments.
+If you continually provide a positive site experience, the reward should be worth the investment.

 #17.
 YOY Summary

-Executive teams love to see wins, and they also like to see positive patterns — that’s to say, they like to see wins over time.
+Executive teams love to see wins, and they also like to see positive patterns — i.e. wins over time.

 When you provide a YOY summary of your efforts and outcomes of organic search, you can prove that SEO is a long-term solution that has the power to compound its successes.